Baluran National Park

 Baluran National Park is located in Situbondo Regency, East Java, Indonesia.
 It has a relatively dry climate and mainly consists of savanna (40%), as well as lowland forests, mangrove forests and hills, with Mount Baluran (1,247m) as its highest peak.

-Baluran National Park is situated at the north-eastern extremity of Java, close to the islands of Bali and Madura.
+Baluran National Park is located at the north-eastern extremity of Java, close to the islands of Bali and Madura.
 The park is bordered by the Madura Strait to the north, the Bali Strait to the east, the river Bajulmati (Wonorejo village) to the west and the river Klokoran (Sumberanyar village) to the south.
 The park is a rough circle, with the extinct volcano, Baluran, at its centre.
 Its total area is 25,000 ha.
 It consists of five zones: the Main Zone (12,000 ha), the Wilderness Zone (5,537 ha, comprising 1,063 ha water and 4,574 ha land), the Intensive Utilization Zone (800 ha), the Specific Utilization Zone (5,780 ha) and the Rehabilitation Zone (783 ha).

 Flora and fauna

 There have been 444 plant species recorded in the park, including some endangered plant species such as: Ziziphus rotundifolia, Tamarindus indica, Dioscorea hispida, Aleurites moluccanus and Corypha utan.

-Baluran National Park hosts 26 mammal species, including the endangered banteng, Sumatran dhole, Indian muntjac, Java mouse-deer, fishing cat, Javan leopard and Javan lutung.
+Baluran National Park hosts 26 mammal species, including the endangered Banteng, Sumatran dhole, Indian muntjac, Java mouse-deer, Sunda leopard cat, Javan leopard and Javan lutung.

 The banteng population decreased from 338 in 1996 to just 26 in 2012.
+This is caused by invasive species such as Acacia nilotica and the water buffalo.
+However, intensive breeding efforts have increased the population to around 200 individuals by 2020.